smorel/AppCoreKit/Documentation/Sample-template.markdown

     }

-<p>We also need to load this file in the Style manager.
+<p>Lets load this file in the Style manager.
 We generally do this when the appDelegate gets created</p>

 <i>AppDelegate.m</i>